Internal Communications Video Guide

 Office-based teams can see internal videos on screens in common areas - reception, break rooms, elevator lobbies.
 This works well for announcements, recognition, and culture content.

-Measuring the impact of internal communications video
+How do you measure the impact of internal communications video?

 Unlike external marketing video, internal comms video metrics focus on reach and engagement within your employee base rather than conversion.